If you’re struggling with your mortgage payments the Government will help you meet your mortgage payments if you’re on a low income.

 - Pension credit

-SMI is normally paid directly to your lender.
-The payments will start 13 weeks after you've claimed the benefit (if you're claiming Pension Credit they will start straight away).
+SMI is normally paid directly to your mortgage lender.
+The payments will start 13 weeks after you've claimed the benefit.
+This means if you don’t have enough money to pay the first 13 weeks, you’ll build up mortgage arrears which will need to be repaid later.

 You can find out more on how the SMI scheme works from Gov.uk.